gmlewis/flutter-stylizer/README.md

 This plugin does not have a full-featured Dart syntax tree parser.
 As a result, it may come across Dart code that it doesn't handle properly.
-See the [Known Issues]() section below for more details.
+See the [Known Issues](#known-issues) section below for more details.

+## Reporting Problems

 It is my goal to be able to use this plugin on large group projects, so every attempt has been made to make this robust.
-If, however, problems are found, please raise issues on the GitHub issue tracker for this repo along with a (short) example demonstrating the "before" and "after" results of running this plugin on the example code.
+If, however, problems are found, please raise issues on the [GitHub issue tracker](issues) for this repo along with a (short) example demonstrating the "before" and "after" results of running this plugin on the example code.

 Even better, please submit a PR with your new "before"/"after" example coded-up